Gormezoglu/Airflow_Tutorial/README.md

         python3 -m venv --upgrade ```

     - then `exit` from the virtual environment.
-    - scheduler container.
+    - We do the configurations on scheduler container.
     - execute with `docker exec -it -u 0 542 bash`  to access the airflow-scheduler container.
+(542 is the starting 3 digits of scheduler container's ID)
+    - To define username and password:  `airflow users create  --username admin --firstname melih --lastname gor --role Admin --password admin --email admin@airflow` command.
+    - exit from the container `exit`

+    ## Create a DAG

     -
-1:31:21 devam